-PEM1114, Cycle Fitness
+PEM1114, Cycle Fitness 2 hrs., 1 cr.

 This course is designed for students to participate in indoor cycling group workouts.
 Students will learn the proper use of cycle bikes for a safe and effective workout.
 Students will learn basic instruction techniques and cardiovascular endurance through stationary cycling.
 (No more than two physical education/activity semester hours may be used for the A.A. degree.)